-AFFORDABLE, AFFORDABLE HOUSING UNITS - RENTAL or AFFORDABLE HOUSING UNIT
+AFFORDABLE, AFFORDABLE HOUSING or AFFORDABLE HOUSING UNIT

-Housing that is affordable to those households earning between eighty percent (80%) and one hundred twenty percent (120%) of the Area Median Income (AMI) as calculated by the U.S. Department of Housing and Urban Development annually.
-The price of affordable housing units are lower than the prices of similar homes that are being sold or rented on the open real estate market.
-See also Below Market Rate Housing.
+Housing that Woodstockers can afford.
+Housing that is affordable to those households earning between up to eighty percent (80%) to and one hundred twenty percent (120%) of the Area Median Income (AMI) as calculated by the U.S. Department of Housing and Urban Development annually.
+The price of affordable housing units are lower than the prices of similar homes that are being sold or rented on the open real-estate market.
+See also Affordable HousingBelow Market Rate Housing.